unlock-protocol/docs/docs/core-protocol/smart-contracts-api/PublicLock.md

 ```solidity
 function cancelAndRefund(uint256 _tokenId) external nonpayable
 ```

-*Allows the key manager to expire a given tokenId and send a refund to the keyOwner based on the amount of time remaining.*
+*allows the key manager to expire a given tokenId and send a refund to the keyOwner based on the amount of time remaining.*

-> Note: _Cancel is enabled with a 10% penalty by default on all Locks._

 #### Parameters